 Q: What are some of the key drivers that led to rapid changes in customs and logistics procedures over the last several years?

 Bachinski: I think that the biggest challenge right now for exporters is trade uncertainty.
-In addition to several new trade agreements, we’ve seen the disruptive effects of Brexit and a growing tendency by the United States government to use trade agreements in an aggressive way rather than as a tool to promote trade between countries.
+In addition to several new trade agreements, we’ve seen the disruptive effects of the global pandemic and a growing tendency by the United States government to use trade agreements in an aggressive way rather than as a tool to promote trade between countries.
 As a result, the global trade environment has changed from one that’s been quite predictable to one that is more and more unpredictable.

 Q: For Canadian exporters who may not have worked with a customs broker before, can you explain what their role is?